Community

 Community Peace Service

 We are looking for people of all ages and backgrounds to join the service so that every local community can benefit from our service.
-Anyone who has the desire to proactively support local community members and uphold the rule of law will be instrumental in making sure that those who have caused so much grief and corruption in the past never have the opportunity to do so again.
+Anyone who has the desire to proactively support local Members and uphold the rule of law will be instrumental in making sure that those who have caused so much grief and corruption in the past never have the opportunity to do so again.

 The Community Peace Service is for those who have:

-• Common sense
+• Common sense and neutrality

-• A willingness to learn new skills
+• A willingness to learn and share new skills

-• Honesty and integrity
+• Honesty, compassion and integrity

 • The will to hold those accountable who do wrong.

-Community Peace Keepers
+Community Peace Keepers - Volunteers

-Community Peace Keepers help the public and arbitrate in matters of dispute wherever a resolution can be found.
-They are society’s lawful first-aiders and it is always the intention to seek resolution without employing the services of the Community Law Courts.
-Peace Keepers have been created to help secure a just and equitable existence, defend the peoples' peace and preserve our inalienable rights according to Natural Law
+Community Peace Keepers support Members and arbitrate in matters of dispute to ensure a resolution can be found.
+They are lawful first-aiders and it is always the intention to seek resolution without needing to employ the services of the Kernow Assembly and Kort Ownder.

-Community Peace Constables
+Community Peace Constables - Volunteers

-Community Peace Service Training
+Community Peace Service Training - Free of Charge

 Find out about our uniform and how our St Austell team completed their training to become Community Peace Keepers in their local community (photographs below) - St Austell Community Peace Service in Action.